-Bill is a die hard AMer.
+Bill was a die hard AMer.
 He has been immortalized with collectable items.
 His famous saying has brought him recognition; "There ain't a slop bucket in North America can bother me".
 A slop bucket is a SSB station.

 There were pin back buttons, coffee mugs, t-shirts and even a lunch bucket with his picture and famous saying.
 I believe the only item available now is the coffee mug.

 Life towards the end of the run!
 He kept going...

 While I never met Bill, I can relate to him 100%.
 My ham radio beginnings were at the time of the initial "AM vs. SSB" battles!
 The Upper Peninsula (of Michigan) had a lot more hams in 1958 than they do right now, and well over 90% of the activity was on 75 meters AM PHONE.
 My Dad and I knew virtually every ham in the U.P., as they were a very close knit group -- 3920 was the gathering points for folks -- they had daily nets -- actually they still do, with the frequency now 3922.

 I knew of only two hams with SSB capability -- one was Doc Bertucci - W8FHY, from Ishpeming, using the Collins "Gold Dust Twins" -- he was on the "social fringe" and made only occasional appearances in the "Land of the AMer".
 The other "Quacker" was Bill - W8FCT in Palmer, using home brew gear.
 Man how he could splatter -- he was commonly known as W 8 Foo Chung Tau, but he could take it all in good humor.
 There were some very rigid stands taken about "SSB Never, AM Forever", probably similar to the "SPARK vs. CW" battles of 4 decades earlier.